willfaught/willfaught.github.io/content/blog/2015-02-16-betable-is-hiring.md

 Betable — where I work — is looking to hire a senior software engineer in San Francisco:

 >Rubicon Media (Betable) has an opening for Senior Software Engineer in San Francisco, CA to Research, design, develop, and test operating systems-level software for business and general computing applications.
-Master’s in Computer Science, Engineering or related technical field followed by 7 years progressive post-baccalaureate experience in job offered or software engineering-related occupation.
+Master's in Computer Science, Engineering or related technical field followed by 7 years progressive post-baccalaureate experience in job offered or software engineering-related occupation.
 >
 >Experience must include:
 >